-As stated, earlier eggplants love moisture but is it possible that you over water this plant? this is a question that shows up a number of times where novice gardeners do not understand if overwatering a plant that loves water is a possibility.
+As stated, earlier eggplants love moisture but are it possible that you overwater this plant? this is a question that shows up a number of times where novice gardeners do not understand if overwatering a plant that loves water is a possibility.

 Can you over water eggplant?

-Can you over water eggplant?
+Can you over-water eggplant?
 When it comes to gardening overwatering and underwatering are the two common problems gardeners face.
 There is always a chance that you will overwater a plant.
-Same is the case with eggplants, even though these plants love moisture Eggplant overwatering is a reality.
+The same is the case with eggplants, even though these plants love moisture Eggplant overwatering is a reality.

 Yes, it is, you can overwater eggplants.